meejah/magic-wormhole-protocols/dilated-file-transfer.md

 ### Making an Offer

-Either side MAY send any number of Offer messages at any time after the connection is set up.
+Either side MAY begin any number of Offers at any time after the connection is set up.
 If the other peer specified `"mode": "send"` then this peer MUST NOT make any offers.

-To make an offer the peer opens a subchannel.
+To make an Offer the peer opens a subchannel.
+All communications related to a single Offer use this one subchannel.

+As a rough overview, an Offer looks like this: sender opens a subchannel; sends a FileOffer or DirectoryOffer message; awaits a reply; if the reply is Accept, the bytes are transmitted; the subchannel is closed.

 Recall from the Dilation specification that subchannels are _record_ pipes (not simple byte-streams).
 That is, a subchannel transmits a series of complete (framed) messages (up to ~4GiB in size).